Futures Contracts Roll Schedule — GCI Financial Limited Skip navigation

 Futures Contracts Roll Schedule

 None of GCI's products, CFD or otherwise, "expire" or require the client to provide rollover instructions.
-The below information indicates when the "near-by" price referenced by the CFD will change.
-The roll date page is informational and not a guarantee; the prices will roll when our data provider rolls the contracts to the following forward contract month.
+The schedule below is informational and not a guarantee — the reference price will roll when our data provider rolls the underlying contracts to the next forward month.
+Any necessary P&L adjustment is made automatically.

 Product Roll Frequency Roll Schedule (reference price change)